joshirio/iota-cooler/README.md

 ### Limitations
 - Only one receiving address a time.
 A new address is generated automatically on transfers.
 You can use traditional spending wallets with small amounts which then are periodically refilled from secure cold storage wallets.
 - Requires to always backup the wallet file after each transfer.
 Store and sync it in the cloud to be safe (wallet is encrypted and doesn't hold the offline signing key).
 If an old version is opened by mistake, IOTAcooler will detect this and show a warning.
+- Some information, like source addresses for incoming transfers, is only visible with a tangle explorer due to light API requests usage.

 ### How it looks
 ![Screenshot](https://raw.githubusercontent.com/joshirio/iota-cooler/master/stuff/screenshots/mainwindow.gif "Wallet screenshot")